 They may come on rapidly or you may first start to feel a slight muscle tightness or twitching which then rapidly develops into a rock hard muscle, accompanied by excruciating pain.
 You cannot walk or even more forward and your leg muscle feels locked.

 Sometimes you can visibly see the muscle twitch or perhaps even twist and writhe around as though you have an alien in your muscle.

-When you calf or hamstring are affected, you might automatically fall to the floor as you try to relieve the contracting muscle.
+When your calf or hamstring is affected, you might fall to the floor as you try to relieve the contracting muscle.
 The pain might just last a few seconds or it may last a minute or more.

 In the past, it was suggested that dehydration, lack of electrolytes such as sodium or potassium or the build up of lactic acid, were the causes of cramps while running.

 However research has started to show that in fact there are also other causes of cramps among runners.
 Lack of muscle strength and fatigue has now been shown to be perhaps the major cause of running cramps.

 As a runner, you should consider the following as the 2 main causes of your running cramps: